General controls

 General Legal Considerations on AI/Security:

 • Privacy Laws: AI must comply with all local/global privacy laws at all times, such as GDPR, CCPA, HIPAA.
-See Privacy
+See the Privacy section.

 • Data Governance: any AI components/functions provided by a 3rd party for integration must have data governance frameworks, including those for the protection of personal data and structure/definitions on how its collected, processed, stored